 We do not have an established bonus policy for our NEOs.
-The compensation committee may decide, in its sole discretion, to reward NEOs with annual cash bonuses based on the achievement of individual NEO performance, our business performance (including revenues and profits, without specified targets), and development generally.
-Based on the foregoing considerations, for 2021 the compensation committee approved the following bonuses:
+The compensation committee may decide, in its sole discretion, to reward NEOs with annual cash bonuses based on the achievement of individual NEO performance, our business performance, and development generally.
+The program is designed to motivate our NEOs to focus on company priorities and to reward them for individual results and achievements.
+The company priorities did not have specific target levels associated with them for purposes of determining performance under the program, and our compensation committee has full discretion to determine the level of bonus payout for each year.
+Based on the foregoing considerations, for 2022 the compensation committee approved the following bonuses: